position-pal/Documentation/content/docs/4-detailed-design/2-location-service.md

 - `RealTimeTracking`: the service responsible for handling the driving events, acting as an input port for the external adapters.
 It allows to register observers to be get back real-time updates.
 - Clients can in any moment get a snapshot of the user's state and location by querying the `UsersSessionService` service, which is responsible for managing the user's session state.
   - The actual tracking information are stored through the `UserSessionStore` repository, which is responsible for the persistence of the user's session state.
 A `UserSessionStore` is both a `Writer` and a `Reader` for the `Session` entity.
 Separate write-side and read-side interfaces are defined to ensure the separation of concerns and the single responsibility principle, leaving the implementation open to adhere to CQRS pattern.
 - `UserGroupsService` is responsible for managing the saving and retrieval of the groups members through the `UserGroupsStore` repository.
-Updates happen thanks the events propagated by the User service.
+Updates happen thanks the events propagated by the User service via the message broker.

 ### Interaction

-The interaction between the main components of the system is described in the following sequence diagram.
+The interaction concerning the real-time user tracking between the main components of the system is described in the following sequence diagram.

 The Group Member connects to the `RealTimeTracking` service through a `Real Time Communication Connector` starting observing the updates of the group members it belongs to.
 However, before starting reacting to these updates, it fetches the current state of all group members through the `UsersSessionService` service, ensuring a consistent view of their state.